 1. Establish a regular routine.

-Establishing a regular daily routine is a great way to improve your sleep/wake pattern.
-This includes going to bed (no later than 10 p.m.) and getting out of bed (as close to sunrise as possible) at the same time each day.
+To sleep better, establishing a regular daily routine is crucial.
+This is a great way to improve your sleep/wake pattern.
+It includes going to bed (no later than 10 p.m.) and getting out of bed (as close to sunrise as possible) at the same time each day.